-GCSEs - courses that are more traditionally classroom based and are assessed by exam, or a combination of coursework and exams (these are marked G on the course pages)
+GCSE courses are more traditionally classroom-based and are assessed by exam, or a combination of coursework and exams (these are marked G on the course pages)

-"Vocational" courses (BTECs/Cambridge Nationals/etc.) - courses that are usually practical, computer based or mostly assessed by assignments and coursework (these are marked V on the course pages)
+Vocational courses (BTECs/Cambridge Nationals/etc.) courses are usually practical, computer-based or mostly assessed by assignments and coursework (these are marked V on the course pages)

-Level 1 Courses

-These courses are designed for students who are not yet ready to step up to Level 2 (GCSE) courses - or it may be a good idea to study a combination of Level 1 and 2 courses.
+Level 1 Courses are designed for students who are not yet ready to step up to Level 2 (GCSE) courses.
+The Student Support team will be able to advise in relation to level 1 and level 2, as part of the guidance and support they offer through this process.